محطة تحلية مياه البحر - desalination plant from the sea

 To prevent particles in the raw water and pipes from entering the HP pump and reverse osmosis unit, two safety filters are selected one by one as the reverse osmosis pre-treatment.
 The two sets of filters have a resolution of 5 μm and 1 μm, respectively.
 Under normal working conditions, the filter element should be changed in time when the pressure difference between the filter inlet and outlet is higher than 1 bar.
 The filter structure can allow the filter element to be changed quickly.

-3- Reverse osmosis system for seawater desalination
+3- Reverse osmosis system for desalination plant from the sea

 The RO system uses the semi-permeable membrane to remove organic matter, colloidal particles, and bacteria from the feed water and produce desalinated freshwater.
 The semi-permeable membrane separates the water from the salt solution, and the water permeates the side of the salt solution under osmotic pressure.
 If a certain pressure greater than the osmotic pressure is applied to the salt solution, the water will permeate in the opposite direction.
 This phenomenon is called reverse osmosis.
 Reverse osmosis permeability is purified, removing 98% of the dissolved solids from the feed water.
 The reverse osmosis solution with TDS is concentrated about twice that of the feed water.